opensearch-project/documentation-website/_observing-your-data/alerting/comments.md

 ---
 layout: default
-title: Comments
+title: Adding comments
-nav_order: 1
+nav_order: 35
 parent: Alerting
 has_children: false
 redirect_from:
   - /monitoring-plugins/alerting/comments/
 ---

-# Comments (experimental)
+# Adding comments

+This is an experimental feature and is not recommended for use in a production environment.
+For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](<insert-issue-link>).
+{: .warning}

-When an alert is generated, add comments to your Alert to share insights into its root cause, and facilitate its resolution.
+When an alert is generated, add comments to share insights into its root cause and facilitate resolution.
+Comments are enabled by setting plugins.alerting.comments_enabled to "true" using the [cluster settings API]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/settings/).

-## Enabling comments

-Comments for the Alerting plugin is disabled by default because it is currently an experimental feature.
-To enable it, set the `plugins.alerting.comments_enabled` setting to "true" using the [cluster settings API]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/settings/).

-## Security

-### Displaying comment authors
+## Viewing comment authors

-The author of a comment is only displayed when the Security plugin is installed.
-If the Security plugin is not installed, comments can still be posted to Alerts, but authors will be displayed as `Unknown`.
+If the Security plugin is installed, the author of a comment is displayed.
+Otherwise, comments on alerts are shown as `Unknown`.

-### Role-based access control
+## Assigning permissions

-Comments inherit the backend roles of the Alert it is attached to, which inherits from the Monitor that generated the Alert.
+Comment permissions inherit from the Alert's backend roles, which in turn inherit from the generating Monitor.
 For more details, see [Limit access by backend role]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/security/#advanced-limit-access-by-backend-role).